Jim Pons: The Leaves

 They were originally called The Rockwells, prior to changing their names to The Leaves.
 They acquired the name Leaves when one of the members greeted another by saying “What’s happening?”, and the other responding with “The Leaves are happening”.

 The Leaves eventually secured a regular gig replacing the Byrds as the house band at the nightclub Ciro's on the Sunset Strip.
 They signed with Mira Records after being heard by Pat Boone, who got them the position.

 The Leaves are noted for recording an early version of the song "Hey Joe", which they recorded along with their debut album in 1966.
 Their version of Hey Joe was #1 on the Los Angeles stations and peaked at #31 on the Billboard pop charts in May 1966.
 Pons stayed in the Leaves until 1967.

 The Turtles

 Pons joined The Turtles shortly after the Leaves.
 He played bass on their hit songs She'd Rather Be With Me, Elenore, She's My Girl, and You Showed Me.
 As a member of the Turtles, he appeared on television on both of their appearances on The Ed Sullivan Show, The Smothers Brothers Comedy Hour, and American Bandstand.
 Pons continued to tour with the Turtles until they split in 1970.

 Since the 2010s, he has occasionally guest-starred with The Turtles alongside Flo & Eddie.

 The Mothers Of Invention

+Pons' Laurel Canyon neighbor was Frank Zappa.

+"I had known Frank previous to my joining his band, so there was no formal audition.
+I was almost kind of like a friend of the family by then.
+I had known Gail Zappa before they were married."

 Pons was a member of Frank Zappa’s Mothers of Invention (1970-1971).
 He played bass on their albums Fillmore East – June 1971, Just Another Band From L.A., and Playground Psychotics.
 Pons portrayed himself in Zappa's 1971 surrealist film 200 Motels, starring the members of the Mothers Of Invention.

+Plastic Ono Band

+Pons performed with Plastic Ono Band with the Mothers of Invention on 6 June 1971 for the concert at the Fillmore East, later released as: